wp-plugins/count-per-day/readme.txt

 * On options page you can update you current visits.
 This take a while!
 The Script checks 100 IP addresses at once an reload itself until less then 100 addresses left.
 Click the update button to check the rest.
 * If the rest remains greater than 0 the IP address is not in GeoIP database (accuracy 99.5%).
 * You can update the GeoIP database from time to time to get new IP data.
 This necessitates write rights to geoip directory (e.g. chmod 777).
-* If the automatically update don't work download <a href="http://geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz">GeoIP.dat.gz</a> and extract it to the "geoip" directory.
+* If the automatically update don't work download <a href="http://geolite.maxmind.com/download/geoip/database/GeoIPv6.dat.gz">GeoIPv6.dat.gz</a>, extract and rename it to GeoIP.dat and load it to the "geoip" directory.
-* More information about GeoIP on http://www.maxmind.com/app/geoip_country
+* More information about GeoIP on https://www.maxmind.com

 == Changelog ==

+= 3.2.7 =
++ Bugfix: GeoIP functionality

 = 3.2.6 =
 + New: posts only parameters for [CPD_MOST_VISITED_POSTS]